sbasrai98/bananagrams-solver/README.md

 ![](data/plots/step_histo.png)

 The completion times follow a gamma distribution with an average time of 513.7 seconds.
 This will naturally vary depending on the hardware used.
 When BGSolver gets stuck, it iteratively tries to break words one at a time and resolve the board.
 The runtime could easily be improved by simply breaking the whole board and starting from scratch every time it gets stuck.
 However, this would defeat the original purpose of the program; to dictate moves to a human player moving the tiles in real life.
-Breaking the whole board and starting over would be extremely time consuming and their opponent would probably win.
+Breaking the whole board and starting over would be very time consuming and the opponent would probably win.

 However, not every run is successful.